Updated: 10/16/18 | Published: 9/19/2010

 “She’s telling her friends she’s going to overcharge and rip you off because you’re white,” said a Vietnamese-American who was also on my bus.
 “She doesn’t think you will notice.”
 “How much should this really cost?”
 I asked my new companion.
 I gave the vendor the correct change, told her she was a bad person, and walked away.
 It wasn’t the money I cared about — it was her utter disrespect.

 I wondered if it was just me.
-Perhaps I simply had a bad experience and Vietnam was really amazing.
+Perhaps I simply had a bad experience and Vietnam travel was really amazing!
 Maybe I just had bad luck.
 Maybe I just caught people on an off day.
 But after talking to a number of other travelers, I realized that we all had the same stories.
 Hardly anyone had a good one, which might explain why 95% of tourists don’t return.
 They all had tales of being ripped off, cheated, or lied to.
 They never felt welcome in the country either.

 I witnessed other people having problems in Vietnam.
 I saw friends getting ripped off.
 Once when my friend bought bananas, the seller walked away before giving the change back.
 At a supermarket, a friend was given chocolate instead of change.
 Two of my friends lived in Vietnam for six months, and even they said the Vietnamese were rude to them despite becoming “locals.”
 Their neighbors never warmed up to them.
 My friends were always outsiders — strangers even to those they saw every day.
 Wherever I went, it seemed my experience was the norm, not the exception.

-I’ve encountered many travelers who thought the people in Vietnam were really nice and enjoyed their travels there.
+I’ve encountered many travelers who thought the people in Vietnam were really nice and enjoyed visiting Vietnam.
 I’ve often wondered why there’s such a disparity in experiences.
 Well, there’s one common difference between the travelers who have liked it and those who have hated it.
 Most of the people who had a good experience traveled in luxury, while those who didn’t were backpackers and budget travelers.
 It’s a curious thing to think about and reinforces a story I once heard.